 Using MMBasic you can control the I/O pins and use communications protocols such as I2C or SPI to get data from a variety of sensors.
-You can display data on low cost colour LCD displays, measure voltages, detect digital inputs and drive output pins to turn on lights, relays, etc. All from inside this low cost microcontroller.
+You can display data on low cost colour LCD displays, measure voltages, detect digital inputs and drive output pins to turn on lights, relays, etc.

 The PicoMite firmware is totally free to download and use.

 The emphasis with MMBasic is on ease of use and development.
 The development cycle is very fast with the ability to instantly switch from edit to run.
 Errors are listed in plain English and when an error does occur a single keystroke will invoke the built in editor with the cursor positioned on the line that caused the error.
 In summary the features of the PicoMite are: